Simulations of gravitational collapse in null coordinates IV: evolving through the event horizon, with an application to the spherical charged scalar field: Numerical methods

 \subsection{Singularity excision}

-As no influence propagates from smaller to larger $x$ in our code for all $x$ with $B<0$, and we are in spherical symmetry, we can use a crude type of similarity excision where we excise gridpoints $i\ge i_\text{exc}$, where $i_\text{exc}$ is the first grid point where either $R_i<0$ or $R_i<R_{i-1}/2$.
+{\new In the integration of the hierarchy equations from $x=0$, information propagates only from smaller to larger $x$.
+The same is true for the time evolution equations (\ref{transport}), whereever $B<0$.
+Our discretisation of the hierarchy and evolution equations respects this causality.} In spherical symmetry, we can therefore use a crude type of singularity excision where we excise gridpoints $i\ge i_\text{exc}$, where $i_\text{exc}$ is the first grid point where either $R_i<0$ or $R_i<R_{i-1}/2$.
 (The second criterion makes sure that the first non-excised point is not too close to $R=0$.)
 It is essential that we re-determine $i_\text{exc}$ after each time we have solved (\ref{Reqn}) for $R$, that is, in all sub-timesteps.
-Obviously $i_\text{exc}$ is not allowed to decrease from one sub-timestep to the next, or one timestep to the next.
+Obviously $i_\text{exc}$ is not allowed to decrease from one sub-timestep to the next, or from one full timestep to the next.

 Once excision starts, the excision radius $x_\text{exc}(u):=i_\text{exc}(u)\Delta x$ decreases quickly to zero.
 Once it is smaller than $x_0$, our upwind differencing is still to the right at the outer boundary.
 To avoid this, we adjust $x_0$ so that it remains the same fraction of the excision radius $x_\text{exc}$ as it was originally to $x_\text{max}$.